fsulib/portcullis/README.md

 # portcullis
-A Bootstrap 4 Drupal 8 theme built with the needs of a Digital Repository in mind.
+A Bootstrap 4 Drupal 8 theme built for digital repositories.